 We are always looking for partners for the Oliview Project!
 You can:

-• Help us through a building project, offer your life experience as a guest speaker, or provide food or snacks for these hungry teenagers!
 Everything helps - remember, it takes all of us! - so please contact us if you have a passion to provide.